AmanoTeam/Senna/README.md

 ## Releases

 You can obtain releases from the [releases](https://github.com/AmanoTeam/Senna/releases) page.
-There are precompiled binaries for most platforms except macOS and Windows.
+There are precompiled binaries for most platforms except Windows.